www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/task-archive/2024-09-03-no-code-editor.md

 I quickly noticed, that in my case there probably are not better visualizations aside from text with some visual guiding elements.
 Visualizing logic simply does not seem to be suitable for alternative representations, which is a lot different for rendering data sets.

+Even though there are not a lot of use cases for the no-code editor right now, WYSIWYG and no-code editors in general seem to be a nice feature.
+These can be used in order to make stateful logical things of the application interactable.
+Using no-code in order to edit or check the app's configuration sounds like a neat little trick, whereby the GUI can guide the user/admin and help to avoid incorrect settings.
 # The Conclusions
 > How it will go on.